fpgaprince/rtd/docs/source/combinatorial.rst

 AND Gate
 -----------------------
-The output is true, '1' only when both inputs are true, '1'.
+The output is true, '1' only when all inputs are true, '1'.
  "multiplication implies ANDing"

 ::